vgsr/paascongres-2017/README.md

 # Paascongres 2017 #

-WordPress child theme for the Paascongres 2017 event
+WordPress theme for the Paascongres 2017 event site

 ## Description ##

 > This WordPress theme requires at least the Twenty Seventeen theme, [WordPress](https://wordpress.org) 4.7 and [BuddyPress](https://buddypress.org) 2.7.

-Builds on the Twenty Seventeen and extends it with:
+Builds on the Twenty Seventeen theme and extends it with:

+* Dedicated login widget
 * Custom template Above The Fold, consisting of only a fullscreen header image and navigation menu
 * Custom BuddyPress templating for
 	* the single member item header